Recency versus Contractual Delinquency

 1. Recency Delinquency

-• If a borrower is past due but makes a payment, the delinquency “clock” resets.
+• If a borrower makes a payment, the delinquency clock resets.

-• Often used for short-term loans or customer bases where missed or skipped payments are common.
+• Often used in short-term lending where occasional missed payments are common.

-A customer has missed three payments.
-They make a single payment today.
-Under recency, the account is considered current until the next scheduled payment is missed.
+Under recency delinquency, the account is considered current until the next scheduled payment is missed.

 2. Contractual Delinquency

-Contractual delinquency is measured by how many payments have been missed according to the loan’s payment schedule.
+Contractual delinquency is measured by the number of payments missed according to the original loan schedule.

-• Often used for legal and compliance purposes.
+• Commonly used for compliance and legal reporting.

-• In Intro XL, this is measured using the payment status field.
+• In Intro XL, this is tracked using the Payment Status field.

-• Payment status can change over time, so historical reports may show different results if run later.
+• Status may change over time, so historical reports can vary if rerun later.

-A customer has missed three consecutive payments.
-They make one full payment today.
+A customer misses three consecutive payments and makes one full payment today.

-Under contractual delinquency, the account still shows two missed payments.
+Under contractual delinquency, the account still reflects two missed payments.

 Which Model Should You Use?

-• Recency – Practical for short-term loans or when occasional missed payments are common, and the priority is keeping customers making payments.
+Practical for short-term loans or portfolios where occasional missed payments are expected.

-• Contractual – Preferred for compliance, legal, and long-term loan management where exact missed payment counts matter.
+Preferred for compliance, legal reporting, and long-term loan management where precise missed-payment tracking is critical.

 Was this article helpful?